Linda Christian: Marriages and relationships

-Christian's fame, however, was largely derived from having been married to (and divorced from) the popular screen idol Tyrone Power (1949–56).
-The couple married in Rome, Italy, with Monsignor William A. Hemmick performing the ceremony at the Santa Francesca Romana.
-Christian wore a formfitting gold-damask gown, and the church was decorated with two thousand 'Esther' carnations.
+Christian's fame, however, was largely derived from being married to the popular screen idol Tyrone Power between 1949 and 1956, and then from being divorced from him.
+The couple married in Rome, Italy, with Monsignor William A. Hemmick performing the ceremony at Santa Francesca Romana.
+Christian wore a formfitting gold-damask gown, and the church was decorated with two thousand "Esther" carnations.
 She and Power were the parents of singer Romina Power and actress Taryn Power.
 Romina was one half of the Italian singing duo Al Bano and Romina Power.

 A month after she divorced Tyrone Power, Christian was seen with Spanish racing driver Alfonso de Portago, who was married to American Carroll de Portago (later Carroll Petrie).
 Carroll had recently given birth to "Fon's" second child Anthony.
 De Portago was dating model Dorian Leigh, mother of his recently born illegitimate son Kim.
 Linda was photographed with de Portago at the 1957 Mille Miglia car race.
-The photo shows Christian leaning in to kiss Fon before he drove off and crashed his Ferrari, killing himself, his navigator Ed Nelson, and nine spectators in the process.
+The photo shows Christian leaning in to kiss Fon before he started the race, in which he would crash his Ferrari, killing himself, his navigator Ed Nelson, and nine spectators.
 The press labeled the photo "The Kiss of Death".
 De Portago was 28 years old.
 Her ex-husband, Tyrone Power, died the following year of a heart attack at the age of 44.
 Christian was later married to the Rome-based British actor Edmund Purdom.

 On several occasions, Christian and Power were offered the opportunity to work together, but for various reasons each offer was refused or rescinded.
 The most notable opportunity to co-star together came in 1953, when they were offered leading roles in From Here to Eternity.
 Power did not want to do the film and rejected the offer.
 The roles went to Donna Reed and Montgomery Clift.

 Christian had a relationship with Glenn Ford in the early 1960s.

 Death

-Christian died on July 22, 2011 at the age of 87.
+Christian died on July 22, 2011, at the age of 87.